 - you have lost a lot of weight.

-Corticosteroids are successful in many women where all other measures have failed.
-Most women will be able to stop corticosteroids by 18–20 weeks but 1 in 5 women will need to continue them at a low dose for the rest of the pregnancy.
-Only a tiny amount of the corticosteroids used to treat hyperemesis gravidarum passes from you to your baby and they are generally considered safe for use in pregnancy.
+Corticosteroids are successful in helping nausea and vomiting in many women where all other measures have not helped.
+Most women will be able to stop corticosteroids by 18–20 weeks but a few women will need to continue them at a low dose for the rest of the pregnancy.
+If you are taking corticosteroids, you will be offered a test for gestational diabetes.

 If hyperemesis gravidarum is not treated, it may cause more harm to the baby than any possible effects of a medicine recommended by your doctor.

-You will be given anti-sickness tablets to take home.
+You will be offered anti-sickness tablets to take home.
 If you feel better, you can cut down the number of tablets.
-If your vomiting gets worse, stop eating but try to keep sipping fluids and taking the anti-sickness tablets until you start to feel better.
+If your vomiting gets worse, you may put eating on hold but try to keep sipping fluids and taking the anti-sickness tablets until you start to feel better.
 Ask your GP for a repeat prescription before your tablets run out.